 Clothes and other items should be aired outside on dry, breezy days until the odor of moth balls disappears.
 Bring inside when rain threatens and at night.
 You can also try adding one cup of white vinegar to the wash water when washing your clothes.

-Grandma always kept these old fashioned laundry tips handy.
+Grandma always kept these old fashioned laundry secrets handy.
 Ink from quill pens, soot from the fireplace, grease from buggy axles, and mildew from a damp house were the biggest threats to clean clothes in her day.

-The old fashioned laundry tips for removing rust stains also proved useful, and with nine lively kids there were always grass stains to deal with.
-And those stains simply had to come out.
+The laundry secrets for removing rust stains also proved useful, and with nine lively kids there were always grass stains to deal with, and those stains simply had to come out.
 New clothes didn't grow on trees!

-Grandma always got those stubborn stains out, and the torn clothes got mended.
-And now you can try the same tips she used on your hard to remove stains.
+Grandma always got stubborn stains out, and the torn clothes always got mended.
+Now, you can try the same tips that she used on your stubborn, hard-to-remove stains.

-Enjoy reading and experimenting with these old fashioned laundry tips.
-You might find a tip or two that will help you solve your stubborn cleaning problem.
+Enjoy reading and experimenting with these old time laundry secrets.
+You might find a tip or two that will help to solve your stubborn cleaning problem.